Keyword Research Tips for the PPC Beginner

 High competition means that many other competitors are bidding on that keyword and there are major fluctuations in its cost-per-click (CPC).
 Again, selecting these keywords will raise your costs and stress your budgets.

-You can see that with the keyword “fitness,” the average monthly searches are over 1.2 million.
+With the keyword “fitness,” the average monthly searches are over 1.2 million.
 Even with a relatively low bid of $0.54, that level of volume will accrue exorbitant costs.
 That being said, you’ll want to find keywords with moderately high search volume and low – medium competition to ensure that your budget remains in check.

 Once you’ve compiled the number of keywords you deem necessary, the Keyword Planner allows you to export all your data and you can create the shell of your campaign.